sehidcan/easygentoo/README.md

 - Using a capable intallation media which has more filesystem utilities, Easy Gentoo can format, mount, configure partitions for these filesystems:
   "btrfs, ext2, ext3, ext4, ntfs, reiserfs, xfs"
-- Localization is based on your "keymap".
-English for "us", Turkish for "trq" and "trf".
+- Localization is based on your "keymap". "us" is for English, "br" is for Brazilian, "trq" and "trf" are for Turkish.
 - A temporary swap file with 1 GB size is created as a precaution if root partition is bigger than 8 GB
 - There are two install types;